Pont del Petroli is one of the hidden gems near Barcelona and it’s definitely worth seeing.

 The original bridge was constructed in 1879 by the company Suari i Canals and it was used for almost a century to unload oil from ships, hence the name Pont del Petroli, or the Oil Bridge.
 The City Hall decided to dismantle the entire bridge but after many requests by photographers, divers and the citizens, it became a property of the City Hall of Badalona.
-After years of restoration, it was opened to the public with improved security and lighting system.
-The entire length of the bridge is about 250 meters and it stands about 6 meters above the water.
-How to get there:

-- Go outside the station using the exit Plaça Països Catalans and take a left and keep walking until you get to the beach.
+Get off at the Pep Ventura station (one stop before the end of the line).
+Go outside the station using the exit Plaça Països Catalans and take a left and keep walking until you get to the beach.
 Remember that there will be a small overpass you will have to take to go over the train track.

 Here’s how to get from the metro station Pep Venture to the jetty: